gh0st27/Lan_Crawler/README.md

 ## Windows LAN Crawler

 Lan Crawler is a crawler and indexer to access shared files by SMB shares.
-It provide dynamic Web UI is for searching files & downloading it from single dashboard
+It provides dynamic Web UI for searching files, media etc & allow user to download them using one click from single dashboard.

-Note: It does not crawl Linux & MAC shared files.
+Note: Currently it does not crawl Linux & MAC shared files.